temporalio/documentation/change-log/july-release-2022.md

 :::info Reminder

-The [Application development guide](/application-development) is rapidly increasing its coverage of SDK how-to information, but if you can not find what you are looking for there, it may be in the [older docs for SDKs](/sdks).
+The [Application development guide](/application-development) is rapidly increasing its coverage of SDK how-to information, but if you can't find what you are looking for there, it might be in the [older docs for SDKs](/sdks).

 :::